ezhuk/bacnet-mcp/README.md

     ...
 ```

+### Authentication

+To enable Bearer Token authentication for the `Streamable HTTP` transport, provide the RSA public key in PEM format in the `.env` file.
+Check out the [Bearer Token Authentication](https://gofastmcp.com/servers/auth/bearer) section for more details.

 ### Interactive Prompts

 Structured response messages are implemented using [prompts](https://gofastmcp.com/servers/prompts) that help guide the interaction, clarify missing parameters, and handle errors gracefully.